 Employers often look to hire people with experience – but how can you gain experience when employers refuse to consider candidates with no experience?

-In this article we explore why employers might ask for experience and outline how you can improve your chances of finding employment with little or no work experience.
+In this exclusive article from GoZambiaJobs.com, we explore why employers might ask for experience and outline how you can improve your chances of finding employment with little or no work experience.

 Why do employers ask for experience?

-What can you do if you if you have little or no work experience?
+What can you do if you have little or no work experience?

 1. Put knowledge into practice

 You can gain vital experience by putting your knowledge into practice.
-For example, if you have studied accountancy why not volunteer to help friends or family who have a business with their accounts?
-Alternatively, you could offer to work part-time or as a summer intern for organisations who rely on volunteers, such as charities and church groups.
-If you have a computer and access to the internet then you can try doing some freelance work to gain additional experience (see How to Find Freelance Work).
+For example, if you have studied accountancy, why not volunteer to help friends or family who have a business with their accounts?
+Alternatively, you could offer to work part-time or as a summer intern for organisations that rely on volunteers, such as charities and church groups.
+Furthermore, you could try to find freelance work as a way to start building your work experience.

 2. Uncover hidden experience

-Treat looking for a job as a job.
 Set targets for the number of job applications and speculative applications that you send.
-Attend recruitment events, engage with potential employers and network whenever possible.
-Always have a copy of your CV to hand and be prepared to quickly explain your skills, experience and suitability.
-If you find that your approach to job seeking is not working then consider changing your approach.
-If you find that you do not have the skills required by employers be prepared to study in order to gain these skills.
-The more effort you put in the greater your chances of success.
+Attend recruitment events, submit speculative job applications, and network whenever possible.
+Always have a copy of your CV to hand and be prepared to quickly explain your skills and the benefits you can bring to an employer.
+If you find that your approach to job seeking is not working, consider changing your approach.
+If you find that you do not have the skills required by employers, consider studying in order to gain these skills.
+If you are low on funds there are many online courses that you can take for free.

 Further Information